Read in: English | Pidgin English

 • National Health Service (NHS).
 Unintentional weight loss.

 • American Academy of Family Physicians (AAFP).
-Evaluation of weight loss.
+Evaluating and Treating Unintentional Weight Loss in the Elderly.

 β οΈ Medical Disclaimer